 \section{Population of detectable neutron stars in all-sky searches}

-In addition to the projected upper limits in Sec. \ref{sec:cw-lims} for targeted and all-sky searches that indicate tight constraints on ellipticity and the \BD parameter, it is also worthwhile to fold some astrophysics into understanding how many sources we would expect to detect in \D. Such a question inherently relies on assumptions regarding the spin frequency and spatial distributions of \nss, which may or may not be reflected in the pulsars we observe electromagnetically.
+In addition to the projected upper limits in Sec. \ref{sec:cw-lims} for targeted and all-sky searches that indicate tight constraints on ellipticity and the \BD parameter, it is also worthwhile to fold some astrophysics into understanding how many sources we would expect to detect in \D. Such a question inherently relies on assumptions regarding the spin frequency and spatial distributions of \nss, which may or may not be reflected in the \puls we observe electromagnetically.

-We estimate the number of in-band sources we can detect with DECIGO following the same approach as \citep{Reed:2021scb} in the complementary frequency range between 0.1 and 10 Hz.
+We estimate the number of in-band sources we can detect with \D following the same approach as \citep{Reed:2021scb} in the complementary frequency range between 0.1 and 10 Hz.
 We briefly recall the main assumptions during the calculation.
-1) We calculate the probability distribution function of the GW frequency $\Phi(f_{\rm gw})$ from the ATNF catalog \citep{Manchester:2004bp} pulsar spin distribution using $f_{\rm gw}=2 f_{\rm NS}$.
-This translates into approximately 71\% of the Galactic NS emitting GW in the frequency band that we consider here.
-2) We assume the spatial distribution of Galactic NSs to follow an exponential distribution in the vertical direction above the Galactic disk and a Gaussian-like distribution in the radial direction from the Galactic Center \citep{binney1998galactic, Faucher-Giguere:2009fex,Taani:2012xp}, and express it as a function of the NS distance from Earth $d$ \begin{widetext}
+1) We calculate the probability distribution function of the \gwh frequency $\Phi(f_{\rm gw})$ from the ATNF catalog \citep{Manchester:2004bp} \pul spin distribution using $f_{\rm gw}=2 f_{\rm NS}$.
+This translates into approximately 71\% of the Galactic \nss emitting \gws in the frequency band that we consider here.
+2) We assume the spatial distribution of Galactic \nss to follow an exponential distribution in the vertical direction above the Galactic disk and a Gaussian-like distribution in the radial direction from the Galactic Center \citep{binney1998galactic, Faucher-Giguere:2009fex,Taani:2012xp}, and express it as a function of the\nsh distance from Earth $d$ \begin{widetext}

-\end{widetext} where $I_{0}$ is the modified Bessel function, $N_{0}$ is the number of NSs in our Galaxy, $R_{e}$ is the distance from the Galactic Center to Earth, $\sigma_{r}$ a radius parameter, and $z_{0}$ is the thickness of the Galactic disk.
+\end{widetext} where $I_{0}$ is the modified Bessel function, $N_{0}$ is the number of \nss in our Galaxy, $R_{e}$ is the distance from the Galactic Center to Earth, $\sigma_{r}$ a radius parameter, and $z_{0}$ is the thickness of the Galactic disk.
 Note that the integral of $\rho(d)$ from 0 to $d$, defined as $N(d)$, is normalized to $N_{0}$.

-Given the two previous assumptions, the number of detectable NS at a given ellipticity $\varepsilon$ can be expressed as \citep{Reed:2021scb}:
+Given the two previous assumptions, the number of detectable \ns at a given ellipticity $\varepsilon$ can be expressed as \citep{Reed:2021scb}: